3 Project Management Interview Questions You Need to Ask

 #2 Ensure the job description defines the specific project skills required

-All too often we get complacent reusing the same project management job requisition and making small tweaks in an effort to expedite hiring.
+All too often, we get complacent and reuse the same project management job requisition, making small tweaks in an effort to expedite hiring.
 Spend time writing a solid job description that matches the specific project needs.
 If the project manager needs to have a background in managing a specific type of technology, include it in the job description.
 Conversely, if the project is less complex and only requires a PM with 2-3 years of experience, list it in the job description.

-#3 Meet with staffing firms so they understand the project manager need and desired background
+#3 Meet with staffing firms so they understand the project manager’s needs and desired background

-Successful staffing firms want to submit the best candidate for your position yet they also have to balance the time to respond to a job description with the resource quality.
-I’ve found it helpful to meet periodically with the staffing firms and share with them the ideal candidate profile.
-A short ten minute phone call about the job description can make the difference in finding the right candidate instead of just reading the job description requirements.
+Successful staffing firms want to submit the best candidate for your position, yet they must balance the time required to respond to a job description with the resource quality.
+I’ve found it helpful to meet periodically with the staffing firms and share the ideal candidate profile with them.
+A short ten-minute phone call about the job description can make the difference in finding the right candidate instead of just reading the job description requirements.

 #4 I still prefer the PMP

-#5 Review the qualifying questions during the phone screen or in the onsite interview.
+#5 Review the qualifying questions during the phone screen or onsite interview.

-Once I meet with the candidate I probe a little more on their responses to scheduling.
-I also like to focus on their overall approach to successfully kicking off a project, organizing the scope, assessing stakeholders and setting up the project for success.
+Once I meet with the candidate, I will probe more into their scheduling responses.
+I also like to focus on their overall approach to successfully kicking off a project, organizing the scope, assessing stakeholders, and setting up the project for success.
 By reviewing the preliminary questions, you’ll also know if they truly understand the technical side of project management as well as the academic side.

-For experienced project managers, reviewing the preliminary questions is a 2-3 minute exercise and we’ve already moved on to discussing the project specifics.
+For experienced project managers, reviewing the preliminary questions is a 2-3 minute exercise, and we’ve already discussed the project’s specifics.
 For less experienced project managers, I’ve seen them stumble by trying to explain every phase of the project lifecycle.

-For onsite project management interviews, I only short-list 3 candidates.
+For on-site project management interviews, I only shortlist 3 candidates.
 Identifying your top 3 candidates forces you to make “A-Pile / B-Pile” decisions and avoids analysis paralysis.
-Keep in mind the talented project management candidates won’t be on the market for long.
-Scheduling onsite interviews for more candidates also takes a lot more time.
+Remember that talented project management candidates won’t be on the market for long.
+Scheduling on-site interviews for more candidates also takes a lot more time.
 If you’ve adopted the 3 project management interview questions as part of the pre-qualifying process and the phone screen process, then you should have a short stack of qualified project managers ready to join your team!

 Additional Useful Articles on Hiring a Project Manager